-Climate change is impacting plant and animal communities, ultimately reshap the species, ecosystem services and forest management practices those communities support.
+Climate change is impacting plant and animal communities, which can ultimately reshape the species, ecosystem services and forest management practices those communities support.
 Many plant and animal species are under threat from warming and must rapidly adapt through phenological shifts and/or range shifts northward to avoid harsher southern climatic conditions [Parmesan & Yohe, 2003; Schwartz et al., 2006].
-There is increasing evidence that climate change is exasperated at higher elevations [Giorgi et al., 1997; Rangwala & Miller, 2012; Pepin et al., 2015] and species’ ranges could be restricted, potentially leading to regional extinction [Bachelet et al., 2001; Potter et al., 2008].
-Thus, through the effects of stress and disturbance from warming, tree species migration will be adversely affected, leading to profound impacts on forests and carbon sinks [Opdam & Wascher, 2004].
+There is increasing evidence that climate change is exasperated at higher elevations [Giorgi et al., 1997; Rangwala & Miller, 2012; Pepin et al., 2015] and species’ ranges could be restricted in these areas, potentially leading to regional extinction [Bachelet et al., 2001; Potter et al., 2008].
+Thus, through the effects of stress and disturbance from warming, tree species’ migration will be adversely affected, leading to profound impacts on forests and carbon sinks [Opdam & Wascher, 2004].